JeremiahKaren/35percent.github.io/aylesbury-estate.md

 Development schemes in Southwark are currently [delivering](http://35percent.org/2016-05-07-southwark-in-bottom-3-boroughs-for-affordable-housing-delivery/) on average 3% affordable housing, largely with social rent substituted for affordable rent.
 So we find it hard to believe that Notting Hill can deliver a scheme with 50% affordable housing comprising 75% social rent.
 We find it even more difficult to believe that Notting Hill is also expecting to extract a 15% profit margin (representing ca. £150m) and Southwark is also expecting to receive payments for the land.

-Despite its new [transparency policy](http://www.southwark.gov.uk/news/article/2062/viability_assessments_must_be_published_in_southwark_%E2%80%93_consultation_launched) the Council has rejected our request for a copy of Notting Hill's [viability report](http://crappistmartin.github.io/images/NHHT_AylesburyViabilityAssessment.pdf) for the Aylesbury redevelopment.
+Despite its new [transparency policy](http://www.southwark.gov.uk/news/article/2062/viability_assessments_must_be_published_in_southwark_%E2%80%93_consultation_launched) the Council has rejected our request for an unredacted copy of Notting Hill's [viability report](http://crappistmartin.github.io/images/NHHT_AylesburyViabilityAssessment.pdf) for the Aylesbury redevelopment.
 Despite being a registered charity, Notting Hill has claimed commercial confidentiality as the grounds for its redactions.
 In April 2016, the Information Commissioner upheld our complaint and directed Southwark Council to disclose the unredacted viability report.
 Watch this space!

 It's important to note that Notting Hill won't be building the new homes.
 This has been [contracted](http://www.nottinghillhousing.org.uk/our-developments/aylesbury-estate-southwark) to Barratt Homes in a joint-venture agreement, which will see Barratt also receive a healthy slice of the profits.
 Before Notting Hill takes its slice, Barratt will receive a 21% priority return and half the remaining profit from the sale of private units in the development.